 I still use positive phrases, but I like to have positive questions I ask myself while running as well.

 It’s also important to not beat yourself up about a bad run or a bad race.
 In another book called Change Anything, they use the phrase, “turn bad days into good data”.
 Even the bad runs, the bad races, the bad training cycles, are good because they can be learned from.

 When I’m have a hard time with a training run, I remind myself that these days when I’m not in the flow, are the days when I am learning and preparing the most.
 Especially when training for a distance race.
 Over the course of 26.2 miles (which will actually be longer, find out how long is a marathon) it’s a long enough time that things are bound to get difficult at some point.
-If all of your training runs went smooth and had not rough runs, than you won’t be prepared for when things get difficult!
+If all of your training runs went smooth and didn’t have rough runs, than you won’t be prepared for when things get difficult!
 That’s also why it’s so important to do the proper training for whatever race it is you are running.
 (Speaking of which, find out here what it takes to run a marathon!)